-select Color Adjustment", choose an overall color palette for all images.
+SELECT COLOR ADJUSTMENT: In "Select Color Adjustment", choose an overall color palette for all images.
 The "Max Drives" factory default simply drives all three colors at their maximum level so that they are fully on and cannot be changed.
 The two other pre-defined color adjustment choices-SD Video and HD Video-apply a color gamut optimized for video sources (standard or high-definition).
 Alternatively, you can specify a color temperature.
 This enables the adjacent Color Temperature slide bar and applies its current setting (default = 6500K).
-If none of the predefined "Select Color Adjustment" options or color temperatures suits your application, select one of four color gamuts previously defined by a user (User 1, 2, 3, 4).
+If none of the predefined "Select Color Adjustment" options or color temperatures suit your application, select one of four color gamuts previously defined by a user (User 1, 2, 3, 4).
 A "User" option applies a customized color performance in which the user has precisely set the hue and intensity of each color component in the Color Adjustment by X/Y or Color Saturation submenus.
 It is most often needed with multiple-projector applications.
 Select the color adjustment producing the best color accuracy for your application and installation.

-- Max.
+- 1. Max.
 Drives

-Color Temperature
+- 2. Color Temperature

 - ► 3.
 SD Video

 - 4. HD Video

 - 5. User 1

 - 6. User 2

 - 7. User 3

 - 8. User 4